By Laura Dolgy (bio below)

 - Thin, breathable natural material.
 Like with gloves, avoid sweat and keep to natural fibers that are gentle and cooling like cotton and bamboo.

 - Openable mittens.
-With babies and children, it’s very important not to keep their hands covered for long periods of time during the day so they can develop their fine motor skills.
+With infants and children, it’s very important not to keep their hands covered for long periods of time during the day so they can develop their fine motor skills.
 To combat this issue, some mittens can be worn all day and night and folded open for play and folded closed when the child is itchy or for sleep.

 - Closure system.
 If you have a little Houdini that just loves to remove their mittens, look for a Velcro or tie closure or another way to keep the mittens on to the skin can heal.

+These ScratchSleeves Baby Eczema Pajamas offer cooling comfort while protecting your little one’s skin from relentless scratching.
+They prevents scratching due to eczema, psoriasis, seborrheic dermatitis and chicken pox and protects from hair-pulling, thumb-sucking, and feeding-tubes.
 These mittens are also extremely beneficial for any child that is suffering from chicken pox, poison ivy, post-surgery stitches and more.

 Other Ways to Heal Hand Eczema